SergejBre/SynchroTime/README.md

 ## About the app

-* Console application is used for fine tuning and calibration of the RTC DS3231 module.
+* Command-line application is used for fine tuning and calibration of the RTC DS3231 module.

 * The application allows you to:
   * Synchronize the time of the RTC DS3231 with your computer time;